shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-web.md

 slug: sdk-for-web

 ---
-Getting Started with the Temasys SDK for Web

 ## **A step-by-step guide to embedding Real-Time Communication features into your webapp or website**

 This document is designed to help developers get started using the Temasys SDK for the Web to add video & voice calling, secure messaging, file sharing and screen sharing features to any website.